Attracting hummingbirds to your yard is easy!

 If you’re looking to channel a warm sunrise vine in your garden, this is the flower to use.

 This plant is a crawling and climbing vine ideal for fences and trellis.
-Be careful in smaller spaces as it can easily overtake your garden.

 - Related: 5 Steps to Clean Hummingbird Feeders